maximeYon/MMD/mdm/readme.txt

 The xps has the following fields.
 All are in SI units.
 Not all fields must be present.
 The model code checks that the necessary fields are present.

+All parameters in the xps relating to different acquisitions are stored as variables of size n x m, where n is the number of image volumes and m is the number of parameters.

 A) General parameters

 - n:          number of images/signal values (fourth dimension).
 All